Sebastopol, California: Gravenstein era, incorporation and 1906 earthquake

 The Enmanji Japanese Buddhist Temple was dedicated in 1934.
 Originally built by the Manchurian Railroad Company and exhibited in the Chicago World's Fair of 1933, the Kamakura-style temple was dismantled and shipped to Sebastopol, where it was reconstructed without the use of nails.

-In the second half of the 20th century, the apple industry struggled to compete with other apple-producing regions and gradually declined in economic significance.
-With greater personal mobility and the rise of larger shopping centers in other Sonoma County communities, many residents now often commute to work and shop in the neighboring towns, and a majority of local vehicle trips end in Santa Rosa.
+In the second half of the 20th century, the apple industry struggled to compete with other apple-producing regions, and gradually declined in economic significance.
+With greater personal mobility and the rise of larger shopping centers in other Sonoma County communities, many residents now commute to work and shop in the neighboring towns, and a majority of local vehicle trips end in Santa Rosa.